MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 - If you don't configure this policy or set it to "Sitelist", Internet Explorer will redirect incompatible sites to Microsoft Edge.
 This is the default behavior.
 - If you disable this policy, incompatible sites aren't redirected to Microsoft Edge.

+> [!NOTE]
+> If you're on a personal device that isn't  managed by your organization, you'll see another setting named "Allow sites to be loaded in Internet Explorer mode" under **Internet Explorer compatibility**.
+>
+>If you're on a domain joined or Mobile Device Management (MDM) enrolled device, you won't see this option.
+>
+> Instead, if you want to let your users load sites in Internet Explorer mode, you can do so by configuring the policy [Allow Internet Explorer mode testing](https://docs.microsoft.com/deployedge/microsoft-edge-policies#allow-internet-explorer-mode-testing).

 ### Policy: HideInternetExplorerRedirectUXForIncompatibleSitesEnabled